Important Divorce Advice For Women: Seven Things To Keep In Mind

 Many pieces of advice you’ve received likely give you specific pointers on what to do and what not to do during the divorce process, but the truth is that divorce proceedings can be very civil and require little to no outside conflict.
 To summarize here are a few things you may consider not do when getting a divorce:

-- Do not turn to substance abuse, and instead try to manage this trauma in a healthy way, such as through speaking to a counselor or another professional.
+Do not turn to substance abuse and instead try to manage this trauma in a healthy way, such as through speaking to a counselor or another professional.
+Even talking to trusted family members or trusted third parties can help.

-- Do not become cynical about love and the world.
+Do not become cynical about love and the world.
 You can’t prevent terrible things from happening, but you can control how you respond to them.
 Take this chance to learn from your mistakes and the mistakes of others.
 Remember that not all relationships end in this way, and you have certainly not been damaged beyond repair.
-You are still a whole person deserving of love.
+Give yourself some credit because you are still a whole person deserving of love.

-- Do not be too hard on yourself.
-Even if you’ve made mistakes in this process, the best way to heal yourself and the community of people who care about you will be to forgive yourself.
+Do not be too hard on yourself.
+Even if you’ve made mistakes in this process, such as messing up on taxes after separating.
+The best way to heal yourself and the community of people who care about you will be to forgive yourself.

 Something that you definitely should do (and some of the best advice you can receive) is consult a divorce attorney.
 There you can receive the best divorce advice and information specific to you and your situation.